fit-r2lab/rhubarbe/README.md

 Configuration is done through a collection of files, which are loaded in this order if they exist:

  * `/etc/rhubarbe/rhubarbe.conf`
+ * `/etc/rhubarbe/rhubarbe.conf.local`
  * `~/.rhubarbe.conf`
  * `./rhubarbe.conf`

+So in essence, there is
+ * a (mandatory) system-wide config `/etc/rhubarbe/rhubarbe.conf`, hat contains all variable definitions;
+ * given that `/etc/rhubarbe/rhubarbe.conf` is likely to be overwritten at anytime by `pip3 install`, you can store your own system-wide changes in `/etc/rhubarbe.conf.local`;
+ * then each user can override any value she likes,
-So in essence, there is a (mandatory) system-wide config, that should contain all variable definitions, and possibly overridden values at a user level, or even more specific at a directory level; these 2 last files do not need to be complete and can just redefine one variable if needed.
+ * and finally one can be even more specific and configure things at a directory level.

+ The first file will come with all the settings defined, but any of the other 3 does not need to be complete and can just redefine one variable if needed.

 Format is known as a `.ini` file, should be straightforward.
 Just beware to **not mention quotes** around strings, as such quotes end up in the python string verbatim.